Popetown: Germany

 In Germany, where insulting religious groups is a crime, MTV broadcast the first episode on 3 May 2006.
 After an advertisement was published at the start of the Holy Week featuring Jesus in a chair watching TV (with the heading "laugh instead of hanging around"), both MTV and the series drew sharp criticism from some Christians in Germany; the office of the archbishop of Munich said it is investigating an injunction to block the series.
-Popetown became a topic of public debate, even though few have had the opportunity to see the show.
+Popetown became a topic of public debate, even though few had had the opportunity to see the show.

 Several Christian denominations, along with conservative politicians and the Jewish and Muslim communities demanded that MTV withdraw the series.
 An Evangelical magazine has put up an anti-Popetown website, stoppt-popetown.de.
 The Archbishop of Munich and the parliamentary leader of the conservative CSU party in Bavaria demanded criminal prosecution of those responsible for the series under § 166 of the Penal Code, the "blasphemy clause".
 Edmund Stoiber, leader of the CSU, also demanded more severe punishments for slander of religious feelings.

-Nondenominational organizations like the IBKA and others argued that satire must be allowed and censorship must not take place.
+Organizations like the IBKA and others argued that satire must be allowed and censorship must not take place.
 Supporters of the series brought forward the argument that Popetown cannot be forbidden, just as the Muhammad cartoons are allowed for reasons of press freedom.

 After a discussion on MTV, which ended up with some 87% of online voters supporting broadcast, MTV decided to broadcast all of the other episodes.
 The experts taking position in the show said they would not broadcast it, but also not forbid it.

 United States

 The series has yet to be broadcast or released on DVD in the United States, but it has spread by word of mouth, YouTube, and file sharing networks.
 In the 20 April 2006 edition of his weekly column, Parents Television and Media Council founder L. Brent Bozell wrote an article criticizing Viacom for airing this anti-Christian series on MTV Germany as well as allowing a scene defacing Jesus Christ in the episode of the American animated series South Park, "Cartoon Wars Part II".
-In America, South Park is broadcast on the Viacom network Comedy Central.

 Lithuania

-In March 2007, the MTV Baltics network was fined 3,000 litas (896 EUR) by the Lithuanian broadcasting regulator for airing the animation.
+In March 2007, the MTV Baltics network was fined 3,000 litas (€896) by the Lithuanian broadcasting regulator for airing the animation.
 In response, MTV series director Marius Veselis accused Lithuania of unmasking itself as a "sort of half-medieval, half-communist, sick culture".